Fayval Williams

-Fayval Shirley Williams (born 28 May 1958) is a Jamaican politician who is the Minister of Education, Youth and Information and the Member of Parliament for the St Andrew Eastern constituency.
-Williams had previously been the minister in the Ministry of Science, Energy and Technology as well as the minister without portfolio in the Ministry of Finance and the Public Service.
-She is the first female to be a minister in the Ministry of Finance and the Public Service, and also the first female minister of science, energy and technology.
-In June 2014, Fayval Williams was named as a member of the Jamaica Labour Party's Economic Advisory Council.
+Fayval Shirley Williams (born 28 May 1958) is a Jamaican politician who is the Minister of Finance and the Public Service and the Member of Parliament for the St Andrew Eastern constituency.
+Williams has held multiple ministerial positions, including Minister of Education and Youth, Minister of Science, Energy and Technology, and Minister without Portfolio in the Ministry of Finance and the Public Service.
+She is the first female to be a minister in the Ministry of Finance and the Public Service, and also the first female Minister of Science, Energy and Technology.

-In the September 3, 2020 General Elections Williams was re-elected to the House of Representatives as the member of parliament for St Andrew Eastern.
-She was sworn in at a ceremony held at the Jamaica Conference Centre on 15 September 2020 amid the coronavirus pandemic.
+In the September 3, 2025 General Elections, Williams was re-elected to the House of Representatives as the member of parliament for St Andrew Eastern.
+She was sworn in at a ceremony held at the Houses of Parliament on 18 September 2025.
+It marked her third consecutive victory at the polls.

+She had previously been re-elected in the September 3, 2020 General Elections, and was sworn in on 15 September 2020 at the Jamaica Conference Centre, in a ceremony adapted to public health protocols during the coronavirus pandemic.

 Williams was first elected as Member of Parliament in the 2016 general election when she polled 7,143 votes to become the first female Member of Parliament for St Andrew Eastern.
 She is a member of the governing Jamaica Labour Party and has served as secretary for the party's Central Executive Committee.
+In June 2014, Fayval Williams was named as a member of the Jamaica Labour Party's Economic Advisory Council.

 Education

 Fayval Williams is a Chartered Financial Analyst (CFA).
-She has a Masters in Business Administration (MBA) with concentration in Finance from The Wharton Business School at the University of Pennsylvania.
+She has a Master in Business Administration (MBA) with concentration in Finance from The Wharton Business School at the University of Pennsylvania.
 Williams is also the holder of and a Bachelor of Arts (cum laude) in Economics from Harvard University in Cambridge, Massachusetts.
 Fayval attended Ferncourt High School in St Ann, Jamaica.

 Early life and career

 Fayval Williams grew up in Ty Dixon, St Catherine and is the seventh of nine children of her parents Myrtle Johnston and James Johnston.
 Williams father was a carpenter who was known as a builder of Seventh Day Baptist Churches.
 Williams grew up as a Sabbath keeper under the influence of her mother and would attend church regularly on Saturdays.
-Williams had to board with another family while she attended Ferncourt High School.
+Williams attended Ty Dixon All-Age, now Ty Dixon Primary and Infant School.
+She then had to board with another family while she attended Ferncourt High School.

-Shortly after leaving high school, Fayval Williams landed a job at the Bank of Nova Scotia in Kingston where she worked as a teller for three (3) years before she left to pursue higher studies in the United States of America.

-She would later work as an Information Systems Analyst for Morgan Stanley, an American multinational financial services corporation that provides securities products and services to customers, including corporations, governments, financial institutions, and individuals.

-She gained valuable experience at the Equitable Real Estate Investment Management in Chicago, Illinois.
-While there, she performed valuation analysis on commercial real estate properties.